 I believe that every family should feel informed, supported, listened to, and loved during pregnancy and childbirth!
 No matter what your hopes and preferences are for the birth of your dreams, I’ll be there to support you.
-I don’t believe that there’s only one way to have a “good” birth.
-Whether you choose pain medication or not, whether you’re having a cesarean birth, or whether this is your first or fifth baby, I’ll be there to provide continuous support and comfort.
+Did you know that you don’t need to have a “natural birth” to have a good birth?!
+If a baby comes out of a person, it’s a natural birth!
+A good birth can be a birth with or without pain management/medication, a cesarean birth, or a birth with medical complications for you or baby.
+I’ll be there to provide continuous support and comfort, no matter what.
 Feeling overwhelmed about your birth options?
 I hear you!
 We can explore them in-depth during our prenatal meetings.
 The birth doula services I provide are evidence-based, non-judgmental, and tailored to meet your specific needs.

 What is a Doula?